Teruhiko Kobayashi: World War II

 As a bomber pilot, Kobayashi would participate in one of the first actions in the war at the Battle of Hong Kong in December 1941.
 During this battle as part of the 45th Sentai, he would pilot an obsolete Kawasaki Ki-32 "Mary" light bomber attacking British military installations and ships.
 He would later join the 66th Sentai based in Manchuria, gaining valuable experience with this unit.
 In November 1943 he officially switched from a being a bomber pilot to being a fighter pilot, and would go on to receive his fighter pilot training at the Akeno Army Air Service School at its Kameyama Branch.
 After completing fighter student education, he was kept in Japan for instructor duties at Akeno Army Airfield, Sano Army Airfield, and Hayashi Army Airfield.

 In late November 1944, at the rank of captain, he was given command of the 244th Sentai based at Chōfu Airbase, he was only 24 years old at the time, making him the youngest sentai commander in all of the IJAAF.
-The 244th Sentai was assigned to the aerial defense of the capital Tokyo, as commander of this unit Kobayashi would pilot the Kawasaki Ki-61 "Hien" fighter, the 244th had around 40 Ki-61s by October 1944 and had spent a large amount of time training to intercept B-29 bombers that would inevitably come bomb the capital.
-As a result of this the 244th was considered a good unit whose pilots were adequate as they had been given a good amount of training, they were also one of the only home defense fighter units that practiced night formation flying allowing them to do night interceptions (this was limited to the more veteran pilots).
+The 244th Sentai was assigned to the aerial defense of the capital Tokyo.
+As commander of this unit, Kobayashi would pilot the Kawasaki Ki-61 "Hien" fighter, by October 1944, the 244th had around 40 Ki-61s and had spent a large amount of time training to intercept B-29 bombers that would inevitably come bomb the capital.
+As a result of this, the 244th was considered an exceptional unit, capable of defending the capital.
+They were also one of the only home defense fighter units that practiced night formation flying allowing them to perform night interceptions (this was limited to the more veteran pilots).